yyoonchul/WebNovelBench/README.md

 # Code for WebNovelBench

-This repository contains the official Pytorch implementation for the paper "[Paper Title Here]".
+This repository contains the official Pytorch implementation for the paper "WebNovelBench: Placing LLM Novelists on the Web Novel Distribution".
 We provide the code for reproducing our experiments on novel generation and scoring.

 ## Prerequisites
 ### 1. Scoring Data Preparation